Article by David Marks

 Salvia nemorosa ‘Ostfriesland’

-Salvia sylvestris is an extremely hardy perennial which can be grown anywhere in the UK.
+Salvia sylvestris is an extremely hardy perennial which can be grown.
 Violet blue flowers appear in early June and last through to late July.
 The stems are almost black an the leaves are fragrant especially when crushed.
 Expect it to grow to around 70cm / 2ft tall with a spread of 45cm / 18in.

 This perennial is not only very low maintenance but it also attracts bees and butterflies.
 It was the Perennial Plant of the Year in 1997.